Ferdinand57/test_repo/README.md

 ## User roles
 Roles in the site:
 - Admin:
-    This user is allowed to modify the web or restaurant in anyway it fits

-- Client:
-    This user is only allowed to view restaurants and not allowed to add restaurants.
+    This user is allowed to add/remove/modify all restaurants in the system.

-- Restaurant Owner:
+- User:
-    This user is only allowed to view restaurants and add new restaurants.
+    This user is only allowed to view restaurants and cannot add/remove/modify restaurants.

 ## Application deployment link
 ```